DIKSHAAGARWAL2015/SilenceMap-Localization/README.md

 # SilenceMap-Localization
-SilenceMap Localization
-Created multiple regions of silence.
-The result is stored in the rep folder.
-The number of region of silence can vary from 1-5.
+Created multiple regions of silence.The number of regions of silence can vary from 1-5.